 Exercise: Exercise has been proven over and over again to reduce stress and increase resilience to pressure.
 You don’t have to go mad at the gym either, scientists recently discovered that walking for just 30 minutes a day, 6 times a week can reduce stress and depression by around 50%.
 Not too far off the improvement that anti-depressants give.
 Just strolling around your neighbourhood or walking to the shop or kids’ school each day will improve your mental health and energy levels as well as physical fitness.

-Diet: A diet high in junk food, sugar and refined foods is disastrous for your mental wellbeing.
+Diet: A diet high in junk food, sugar and refined foods is disastrous for your mental well-being.
 Most of the body’s mood regulating chemicals are made in the gut not the brain, so what you eat and how healthy your digestion is can really effect how well you manage.
-I stopped getting tension headaches 2 -3 times a week when I substituted a bowl of natural yoghurt and honey for my regular evening pig out on chocolate (yes, I was once a terrible chocoholic).
-Taking a probiotic or drinking Yakult (Woolworths do a cheap version) each day can really help too.
-Lots of veggies, some fruit and a bowl of porridge for breakfast will improve your physical health and your emotional wellbeing too.
+I stopped getting tension headaches 2 -3 times a week when I substituted a bowl of natural yogurt and honey for my regular evening pig out on chocolate (yes, I was once a terrible chocoholic).
+Taking a pro-biotic or drinking a pro-biotic yogurt each day can really help too.
+Lots of veggies, some fruit and a bowl of porridge for breakfast will improve your physical health and your emotional well-being too.

 Its’ not just what you eat - it also matters when you eat it.
 Skipping meals, grabbing snacks on the go instead of regular meals will make your blood sugar go all over the place and make you feel more moody, cranky or tearful.
 Anyone with a hungry toddler will know what I mean – we just don’t really grow out of it as much as we would like to think!